Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Operational Closure and Structural Coupling

-Nonetheless, cognition and communication are linked by ``structural couplings'' that enable mutual ``irritation''.
-Couplings ``digitise analogue relations'', akin to a thermostat, allowing precise information to be formed within both the social system of communication and the psychic systems of human beings as communication occurs~\cite{luhmann2012TOS1}.
-Structural couplings are abstract communicative media -- most prominently language -- that permit systems to connect tightly and thus resonate with each others' operations, generating mutually informative thoughts (in humans) and communications (in society), while maintaining system stability in the face of change.
-Language is one example but there are many system-specific couplings, for instance, a constitution is a mutual reference point for the interaction of the legal and political systems, which each communicate about it differently; a contract is both a legal and an economic artefact; and so on.
-Human psychic systems cannot directly participate in communication (and communication cannot ``think'').
-But communication cannot continue without the couplings to autopoietic conscious systems, which in turn depend on there being living human bodies.
-Autopoietic systems evolve in relation to one another, yet independently of one another.
+Language, at the most general level, allows for complex human interactions.
+Our psychic systems cannot directly participate in communication -- and communication cannot ``think'' -- but communication could not continue without linguistic couplings to autopoietic conscious systems, which in turn depend on living human bodies.
+Autopoietic systems evolve in relation to one another yet independently of one another.
 This axiomatic position makes systems theory a useful tool for thinking about the integration of communication with ever-advancing computational systems.
 As \citet{esposito2022artificial} notes: ``no sharing of thoughts among [communication] participants becomes a great advantage when dealing with algorithms that do not think''.